 The class is designed for psychology majors who have completed at least 12 semester hours.
 Students from other areas who have sufficient background can complete this class as well.
 There is an enrollment limit of 25 students on PSYC 393.
-It will only be offered in Summer 2013, and not other semesters of the 2013-2014 academic year.

 How do I sign up?

 Email Dr. Meyers at email@example.com with any questions you have and to receive permission to enroll.
 After you receive permission via email, you can add the course to your schedule using RUAccess.
 Students who are registered for the class will receive follow-up instructions and correspondence.